-School Council
+The School Council

 The School Council is responsible for approving the School's Child Safety program and ensuring that the School has appropriate resources to effectively implement the Child Safety Framework, the National Principles for Child Safe Organisations published by the Australian Human Rights Commission, the Victorian Child Safe Standards and our Child Safety program.
+The Council is also responsible for ensuring the School's overall compliance with its child safety policies.

-Principal
+The Principal

-The Principal is responsible, and will be accountable for, the operational management of the School, and the Child Safety program.
+The Principal is responsible and accountable for, the operational management of the School, and the Child Safety program.

-The Principal is also responsible for taking all practical measures to ensure that this Child Safety Policy and the School's Child Safety program is implemented effectively and that a strong and sustainable child safe culture is maintained within the School.
+The Principal is also responsible for taking all practical measures to ensure that this Child Safety and Wellbeing Policy and the School's Child Safety program is implemented effectively and that a strong and sustainable child safe culture is maintained within the School.
+In responding and reporting child safety allegations, the Principal must ensure that the complaint or concern is taken seriously and responded to promptly and thoroughly.